 12 of 17

-Based on a small prototype, this mining line model plan follows a simple track plan of a isolated coal hauling railroad.Continue to 13 of 17 below.
+Based on a small prototype, this mining line model plan follows a simple track plan of an isolated coal-hauling railroad.Continue to 13 of 17 below.

 13 of 17